drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### Password Spraying

-After you have collected enough usernames from [reconnaissance phase](#1-reconnaissance), it is time to try and crack some of them.
+After you have collected enough usernames from the [reconnaissance phase](#1-reconnaissance), it is time to try and brute force some of them.

 Find out how to generate a good password spraying wordlist at [ivan-sincek/wordlist-extender](https://github.com/ivan-sincek/wordlist-extender), but first you will need a few good keywords that describe your target.

-Such keywords can be a company name, abbreviations, words that describe your target's services, products, etc.
+Such keywords can include a company name, abbreviations, or words that describe the company's services, products, etc.

-After you generate the wordlist, use it with tools such as [Hydra](#hydra), [Burp Suite Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder/using), etc., to crack web login forms.
-P.S.
-Hydra can attack authentication mechanisms on all kinds of services/ports.
+After you generated the wordlist, use it with tools such as [Hydra](#hydra), [Burp Suite Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder), etc., to brute force login web forms.
+Hydra can attack authentication mechanisms for all kinds of services and ports.

-If strong password policy is enforced, passwords usually start with one capitalized word followed by a few digits and one special character at the end (e.g., Password123!).
+If strong password policy is enforced, lazy passwords usually start with one capitalized word followed by a few digits and one special character at the end (e.g., Password123!).

-You can also use the generated wordlist with [hashcat](#hashcat), e.g., to crack NTLMv2 hashes that you have collected using LLMNR responder, etc.
+You can also use the generated wordlist with [hashcat](#hashcat), e.g., to crack NTLMv2 hashes that you have collected using LLMNR responder during a network penetration testing, etc.

 ## 6. Social Engineering